-The NCAA will provide certain championships relevant equipment (sideline hydration product, sideline hydration equipment, etc.) on a sport-by-sport basis that must be used in all championship activity.
+The NCAA will provide certain championships relevant equipment (sidelines hydration product, sidelines hydration equipment, etc.) on a sport-by-sport basis that must be used in all championship activity.
 The purpose of the product and equipment is to hydrate student-athletes for competition.
 Each championship will receive information from the NCAA pertaining to any product and equipment that will be provided.
-Following the championships, each host site will be required to provide the NCAA with a completed inventory sheet (template provided by the NCAA) and pictures for proof of performance.
+After the championships, each host site will be required to provide the NCAA with a completed inventory sheet (template provided by the NCAA) and pictures for proof of performance.